 Trial Lawyer in Yuma

-Marlo K. Arnold graduated with a Bachelor of Arts from the University of Georgia in 2004 before joining Teach for America, where she taught middle school in inner-city Atlanta for two years.
+Meet Marlo K. Arnold, Marlo is one of the two Managing Partners at Territorial Law.
+She handles personal injury and insurance bad faith cases.
+She graduated with a Bachelor of Arts from the University of Georgia in 2004 before joining Teach for America, where she taught middle school in inner-city Atlanta for two years.
 From there, she enrolled in law school at the Florida State University College of Law.

 During her time at Florida State, Marlo was a member of the Florida State University Law Review and the Journal of Transnational Law and Policy.
 She also completed an externship at the Florida Supreme Court.